GiuMangiaracina/Thesis/README.md

 - extract in the working directory the compressed file  'file1.rar'.
 ### Database setup
 1. move into  db directory.
 For Linux users, login as root user typing 'sudo su' at the terminal;
-2. type 'docker-compose build';
+2. build the images, typing 'docker-compose build';
-3. type 'docker-compose up';
+3. start the containers, typing 'docker-compose up';
 4. access to mySQL php administrator web app browsing to 'https://127.0.0.1/8080';
 5. login into database using the following credentials:
  - system = MySql;